HewlettPackard/swarm-learning/docs/ml_algorithm.md

 -   val_data specifies the validation dataset for measuring mean loss.
     It can be either a (x_val, y_val) tuple or a generator.
 This is used when use_adaptive_sync is turned ON.
--   checkin_model_on_train_end specifies which model to check-in once local model training ends at a node.
+-   checkin_model_on_train_end specifies checkin behaviour of a SL node once it has achieved stopping criterion and is waiting for all other peers to complete their training.
 Allowed values: ['inactive', 'snapshot', 'active'].

-    Specifies how the current model contributes to swarm network learning once the current model training is completed with all epochs.
-It can be anyone of following three types.
-    - inactive – Model does not contribute any weights to further merge process.
-Models’ node weightage set to 0, so that it will be part of Swarm network learning to considered for minimum peers count but not for weight adjustments.
-It does not check-in any weights to merge process and it also does not consume any weights after merge process.
-    - snapshot – Model snapshots its last batch weights as final weights, that means model freezes with last batch training.
-Model does check-in snapshotted weights to merge process and does not update its weights after merge completion.
-    - active – Model participates in swarm learning process as same as it was doing before its training completed but without local training.
-Model provides last merged weights as check-in weights and consumes weights after merge process to update its local weights.
+    - inactive – Node does not contribute its weights in the merge process but participates as non-contributing peer in the merge process.
+    - snapshot – Node always checks in the weights that it had when it reached the stopping criterion, it will not accept merged weights hence no update to its local model.
+    - active – Node accepts merged weights and applies them to its local model.
+Node checks in the updated weights back to merge process of Swarm network.
+    >NOTE: In all the above 3 cases Model will not be trained with local data.
 -   node_weightage specifies a number between 0-100 to indicate the relative importance of this node compared to others
 -   ml_platform specifies ML platform.
 Allowed values :['TF','KERAS','PYTORCH']
 -   model_name specifies a context-setter for the model being trained.
 Presently being used for naming the sync files.